kbaynes/SpringCloud-Kubernetes/README.md

 ## Docker

-The Docker containers are built via the build script .
+The Docker containers are built via the build script.
 See the Building section.

 Docker network name is set in build/build.sh to docker_network_name="k9b9sck8s".
 All components are wired to use this network.